-Article 9a - Call Back for Court Time
+Article 10 - Call Back for Court Time

 Employees required to return to duty for court appearances during "off-duty" hours will be compensated (either pay or comp time) a minimum of three (3) hours of work at time and one half.
 For the purpose of this section, "off-duty" hours are those commencing from the time an employee concludes a work period and leaves the work site to three (3) hours prior to the commencement of the next scheduled work assignment.
-Payment for call back during the three (3) hours prior to the commencement of the actual time worked.
+Payment for call back during the three (3) hours prior to the commencement of the next scheduled work assignment shall be at time and one-half for the actual time worked.

-Article 9b - Call Back Other Than Court Time
+Article 11 - Call Back Other Than Court Time

 Effective April 1, 2005, employees required to return for required assignments other than court during off-duty hours, will be compensated (either pay or comp time) a minimum of four (4) hours of work at time and one half.
 For the purpose of this section, "off-duty" hours are those commencing from the time an employee concludes a work period and leaves the work site to four (4) hours prior to the commencement of the next scheduled work assignment.
-Payment for call back during the four (4) hours prior to the commencement of the actual time of the next scheduled work assignment shall be at time and one-half for the actual time worked.
+Payment for call back during the four (4) hours prior to the commencement of the next scheduled work assignment shall be at time and one-half for the actual time worked.

-Article 10 - Differential Pay
+Article 12 - Differential Pay